New Rules are Coming for Florida Real Estate TeamsAre you Ready for This Disruptive Industry Change?

 - Team names cannot include the following words: Agency, Associates, Brokerages, Brokers, Company, Corporation, Corp., Inc., LLC, LP, LLP, Partnership, Properties, Property, Real Estate, Realty, or similar words suggesting the team or group is a separate real estate brokerage or company.

-- The Team name or logo cannot be larger than the brokerage name or logo on any advertisements.
+- The Team name cannot be larger than the brokerage name on any advertisements.

 - A designated licensee, most likely the team leader, will be responsible for team advertising.